robwierzbowski/jekyll-image-tag/readme.md

 #### attribute="value"

 Optionally specify any number of HTML attributes.
+These will be merged with any [attributes you've set in a preset](#attr).
 An attribute set in a tag will override the same attribute set in a preset.

 ### Configuration